Sequential Joint Detection and Estimation

 Combining the two exponents and ``completing the square'' for $x$, it is straightforward to prove \eqref{eq:lem2.2}. \end{proof}

-From \eqref{eq:lem2.1} when we set $c_e=0$, we end up with the pure detection problem, and the optimum detector reduces to the usual likelihood ratio test which is applied at the time of stopping $T$.
-However, when $c_e>0$, in the detection rule we take into account the estimation part, and our detector is no longer a likelihood ratio test since it also contains the corresponding estimation cost.
+From \eqref{eq:lem2.1} if we set $c_e=0$, we end up with the pure detection problem, and the optimum detector reduces to the usual likelihood ratio test which is applied at the time of stopping $T$.
+However, when $c_e>0$, in the detection rule we take into account the \textit{optimum estimate}, and our detector is no longer a likelihood ratio test.
 Actually, this is exactly the point that discriminates our optimum joint detection/estimation scheme from the approach that solves the two problems separately by applying the corresponding optimum strategies.
 Note that the latter method would have simply applied the likelihood ratio test for detection and then the optimum estimator whenever the decision was in favor of $\Hyp_1$.
 Our scheme on the other hand makes a decision by taking into account the square of the optimum estimate.